mozilla-l10n/localizer-documentation/src/misc/community-marketing-kit.md

 * Organization: team up with other tech non-profit or open source organizations, schools, universities, and libraries to discuss web or tech literacy; bulletin board.
 * Mozilla: [Mozillagram](https://www.instagram.com/mozillagram/) will share photos from events.
 Below is the process to get your photos published:
     * Email request a week in advance to [Sierra Read](mailto:sreed@mozilla.com), in charge of social media.
 Once the community lead is granted access, the person or the group is allowed to take over the account for a few days at a time.
 During this period, they have direct access and are responsible for posting.
-* With advance planning, Snippets team will push localized snippets outside of the regularly supported locales.
-[Check out the process](../webprojects/snippets.md) in getting one published.
 * Mozilla l10n blog, monthly report.

 ## Guidelines to organizing events